V1rgul/node-gnuplot/README.md

 ```

 ## plot.splot(plotsSettings)
-same as `plot.plot(plotsSettings)` for 3D plots
+Same as `plot.plot(plotsSettings)` for 3D plots

 ## plot.set(options)
-set or unset some gnuplot options.
+Set or unset some gnuplot options.

 ### options
-object containing options as key:values.
+Object containing options as key:values.
 See gnuplot documentation for a complete list of available options.

 Notable options: